-- Aiding compliance in taking prescribed medications. - Reducing the cost of member copayments. - Requiring fewer trips to the pharmacy. - Allowing the member to obtain a larger quantity of a drug for a chronic condition (e.g., hypertension).
+- Aiding compliance in taking prescribed generic, maintenance medications. - Reducing the cost of member copayments. - Requiring fewer trips to the pharmacy. - Allowing the member to obtain a larger quantity of generic, maintenance drugs for chronic conditions (e.g., hypertension).

 Prescribers are encouraged to write prescriptions for a three-month supply when appropriate for the member.